Stellar CoRGI in MaNGA: Stellar Counterrotating Galaxies Identified in the MaNGA Survey: Acknowledgments

 \section{Acknowledgments}

 We thank Andrea Macci\`{o} and Michael Blanton for valuable comments and discussion on this study.
-Authors acknowledge the support from the Russian Science Foundation grant No. 21-72-00036 and the Interdisciplinary Scientific and Educational School of Moscow University ``Fundamental and Applied Space Research.''
-DG and ER research on the analysis, comparison with LSB galaxies, and interpretation of the properties of stellar populations in CR galaxies was supported by the Russian Science Foundation (RSCF) grants No.~23-12-00146.
-Spectral observations reported in this paper were obtained with the Southern African Large Telescope (program 2020-1-SCI-002) supported by the National Research Foundation (NRF) of South Africa.
-AYK acknowledges the Ministry of Science and Higher Education of the Russian Federation grant 075-15-2022-262 (13.MNPMU.21.0003).
+The initial work of DG and IK on the sample construction and the analysis of CR galaxies was supported by the Russian Science Foundation grant No. 21-72-00036.
+DG, ER, and AZ research on the analysis, comparison with LSB galaxies, and interpretation of the properties of stellar populations in CR galaxies was supported by the Russian Science Foundation (RSCF) grants No.~23-12-00146.
+The authors acknowledge partial support from M.V.Lomonosov Moscow State University Program of Development Spectral observations reported in this paper were obtained with the Southern African Large Telescope (program 2020-1-SCI-002) supported by the National Research Foundation (NRF) of South Africa.
 This material is based upon work supported by Tamkeen under the NYU Abu Dhabi Research Institute grant CASS.
 Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions.
 SDSS-IV acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
 The SDSS website is www.sdss.org.

 SDSS-IV is managed by the Astrophysical Research Consortium for the Participating Institutions of the SDSS Collaboration including the Brazilian Participation Group, the Carnegie Institution for Science, Carnegie Mellon University, the Chilean Participation Group, the French Participation Group, Harvard-Smithsonian Center for Astrophysics, Instituto de Astrof\'isica de Canarias, The Johns Hopkins University, Kavli Institute for the Physics and Mathematics of the Universe (IPMU) / University of Tokyo, the Korean Participation Group, Lawrence Berkeley National Laboratory, Leibniz Institut für Astrophysik Potsdam (AIP), Max-Planck-Institut für Astronomie (MPIA Heidelberg), Max-Planck-Institut für Astrophysik (MPA Garching), Max-Planck-Institut für Extraterrestrische Physik (MPE), National Astronomical Observatories of China, New Mexico State University, New York University, University of Notre Dame, Observat\'ario Nacional / MCTI, The Ohio State University, Pennsylvania State University, Shanghai Astronomical Observatory, United Kingdom Participation Group, Universidad Nacional Aut\'onoma de M\'exico, University of Arizona, University of Colorado Boulder, University of Oxford, University of Portsmouth, University of Utah, University of Virginia, University of Washington, University of Wisconsin, Vanderbilt University, and Yale University.